graphcore/poptorch/docs/user_guide/batching.rst

 =================================

-To reduce host overhead you can offload the data loading process to a separate thread by specifying `mode=poptorch.DataLoaderMode.Async` in the :py:class:`~poptorch.DataLoader` constructor.
+To reduce host overhead you can offload the data loading process to a separate thread by specifying :py:class:`mode=poptorch.DataLoaderMode.Async <poptorch.DataLoaderMode>` in the :py:class:`~poptorch.DataLoader` constructor.
 Internally this uses an :py:class:`~poptorch.AsynchronousDataAccessor`.
 Doing this allows you to reduce the host/IPU communication overhead by using the time that the IPU is running